pydicom/pynetdicom/docs/user/ae.rst

 presentation contexts.
 Attempting to add more than 128 contexts will raise a ``ValueError`` exception.

-When you add presentation contexts like this the following transfer syntaxes are used by default for each context:
+When you add presentation contexts as shown above, the following transfer syntaxes are used by default for each context:

 +---------------------+------------------------------+